Poland in September: tips for making the most of your autumn in Poland

 The city of Poznań is a perfect weekend city break in Poland.
 Poznań is full of monuments, but at the same time, it’s a very modern, innovative, and… green city.
 Try delicious Poznań pastry (rogal), visit 2 zoos, take a photo with the fighting billy goats, and learn about the origins of Polish history.

 The city of Poznań (pronunciation: poz-nan) is the 5th largest city in Poland by population (after Warsaw, Kraków, Łódź, and Wrocław), and the capital of Wielkopolskie Województwo (province).
 The Warta River flows beautifully through the city (the second longest river lying entirely in Poland, after the Vistula).
 One of the oldest Polish cities, it was the cultural and political center when Poland was created in the 10th century.
 Gniezno (a city located 50 km east of Poznań) was the first capital city of Poland.
-Poznan is full of monuments, at the same time it’s a very modern, innovative, and… green city (30% of green areas).
+Poznan is full of monuments; simultaneously, it’s a very modern, innovative, and… green city (30% of green areas).

 How to get there?
 What are the top attractions?
 Find out more in our post about visiting Poznań.